 Then one of the guides called us to the presentation area.
-There we received explanations about the early life stages, saw different eggs, and even held caterpillars.
+We received explanations about the early life stages, saw different eggs, and even held caterpillars.

 When the explanations ended, we headed to the last area.
-There we got different explanations about butterfly reproduction and other aspects of their life.
+We got different explanations about butterfly reproduction and other aspects of their life.

 In the feeding area, we saw only the plain tiger butterfly.
-But in this section, we also saw other types (about six different kinds of butterflies).
+But here, there were different kinds of butterflies (about six).